TeCoEd/Astro_Pi_2/README.md

 # Raspberry Pi SenseHAT MP3 Player
-Download the Astro MP3 Folder
+Download the Astro MP3 Folder  to your Pi

 Place into your /home/pi folder